 where k is a constant whose magnitude depends upon the design of the motor.

-The direction of rotation of such motors can be reversed by reversing the connection of any on of the stator windings ( not both ).
-The rotating magnetic field get reversed and hence the motor rotates in opposite direction.
+The direction of rotation of such motors can be reversed by reversing the connection of any one of the stator windings ( not both ).
+The rotating magnetic field gets reversed and hence the motor rotates in the opposite direction.
 For this purpose four leads are brought outside the frame.

 Characteristics of Split Phase Induction Motor

-- Due to their low cost, split-phase induction motors are most popular single phase motors in the market.
+- Due to their low cost, split-phase induction motors are the most popular single-phase motors in the market.